 The Future of Meat: Cultured Meat

-Two companies are spearheading this innovative movement and working to get cultured meat to our dinner plates:
+Two companies are working to get cultured meat to our dinner plates:

 New Harvest, a 501 (c) (3) research institute ‘accelerating breakthroughs in cellular agriculture’ invested $50,000 in Dr. Mark Post who created the first cultured burger at the University of Maastricht.
 The focus of New Harvest funding is on growing muscle cells in an animal free environment.
-(Think stem cells which help tissue grow.)
 This is backed by Google co-founder Sergey Brin

 The US-based company leading work on cultured meat is Memphis Meats.
-Memphis Meats believes, “instead of farming animals to obtain their meat, why not farm the meat directly from high quality animal cells?
+Memphis Meats believes, “instead of farming animals to obtain their meat, why not farm the meat directly fromhigh-qualityy animal cells?

-They are developing the process of taking true meat cells from a cow, hog, or chicken and feeding them the nutrients they need to grow into meat.
+Memphis Meats is developing the process of taking true meat cells from a cow, hog, or chicken and feeding them the nutrients they need to grow into the meat.
 It is not an easy process and has taken months to bring the cost down from tens of thousands to just a few thousand…per meatball!
 The majority of this cost is from the manpower needed to “babysit” and harvest the cells that grow and discard the cells that stagnate.